Balance Sheet: Assets

 Assets are resources controlled by the company as a result of past events and from which future economic benefits are expected to flow to the entity.

-The analysis of the financial data over multiple quarters reveals several key trends and patterns in the company's asset composition and liquidity.
+The analysis of the financial data across multiple quarters reveals several notable trends and fluctuations in the company's asset composition and liquidity over the observed periods.

 - Cash and Cash Equivalents